juandavidboo/landing_templating/ReadMe.md

 # Landing Page from templates boilerplate

-These project compiles SASS and handlebars files into 'dev' folder.
+_Brother_ - These project compiles SASS and handlebars files into 'dev' folder.

 ---
 ## Install